The relativistic restricted three-body problem: geometry and motion around tidally perturbed black holes: Summary

 \acknowledgments

-We thank Hiroyuki Nakano for valuable discussions on the implications for EMRIs, Paolo Pani for useful feedback on the manuscript, and Hiromichi Tagawa for insightful comments on the implications for disk dynamics, and Eric Poisson for careful feedback on the manuscript.
+We thank Hiroyuki Nakano for valuable discussions on the implications for EMRIs, Paolo Pani for useful feedback on the manuscript, Hiromichi Tagawa for insightful comments on the implications for disk dynamics, Eric Poisson for careful feedback on the manuscript, and Kyriakos Destounis for his helpful technical guidance on the phase-space analysis and for providing us his Mathematica notebook, which was used for the double check of computations of the rotation number.
 T.K.\ is supported by the MUR FIS2 Advanced Grant ET-NOW (CUP:~B53C25001080001) and by the INFN TEONGRAV initiative.
 The Center of Gravity is a Center of Excellence funded by the Danish National Research Foundation under grant No. DNRF184.
 V.C.\ is a Villum Investigator and acknowledges support by VILLUM Foundation (grant no. VIL37766).
 V.C. acknowledges financial support provided under the European Union’s H2020 ERC Advanced Grant “Black holes: gravitational engines of discovery” grant agreement no. Gravitas–101052587.
 Views and opinions expressed are however those of the author only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.
 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101007855 and No 101131233.
 This work is supported by Simons Foundation International \cite{sfi} and the Simons Foundation \cite{sf} through Simons Foundation grant SFI-MPS-BH-00012593-11.